Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Recommendation: You won't need this book if you're an old hand at travel in Italy, but if this is your first trip and you want to keep advice on Italian travel basics at your fingertips, Italy: Instructions for Use is a handy and helpful tool.

-For more information, visit the Italy: Instructions for Use page at Beagle Bay Books or the review quotes at Illustrata Press.
-Also see the sample excerpts on page 2:
+For more information, see the sample excerpts on page 2:

 Next page: Excerpts from Italy: Instructions for Use